-- If the start of the release is not known: the time of the last inspection/surveillance/site-visit of that part of the facility/pipeline to the time the release was discovered. - If the last inspection/surveillance/site-visit date is not known: assume the leak was present for a minimum 30 days or the date the facility/pipeline was commissioned whichever is less.
+- If the start and end times of the release are known: the actual duration of the release. - If the start of the release is not known: the time of the last inspection/surveillance/site-visit of that part of the facility/pipeline to the time the release was discovered. - If the last inspection/surveillance/site-visit date is not known: assume the leak was present for a minimum 30 days or the date the facility/pipeline was commissioned whichever is less.

-For the purposes of estimating volume companies should use the following formula7
+For the purposes of estimating volume companies should use the following formula

-Volume (standard m3) = $\frac{n R 288}{1000}$ Where:
+Volume (standard m3) = $\frac{n R 288}{1000}$

-V = volume in cubic metresn = the number of moles of product R = 0.08205 L atm/mol K
+V = volume in cubic metres n = the number of moles of product R = 0.08205 L atm/mol K